m4sterbunny/NL/how-it-works.md

 - A Solana receipt
 - A corresponding Neon EVM receipt

  3.1 The Neon smart contract then:

-- Unwraps the tx and checks user signature
+- Unwraps the tx and checks user's signature
 - Loads the Solana state, including account data and the smart contract's code, from Solana storage
 - Executes the tx inside [Solana BPF](https://docs.solana.com/developing/runtime-facilities/programs#bpf-loader)
 - Updates Solana's state to reflect the Neon EVM state <!-- missing logical link here as tx execution impact on Neon EVM not made clear -->

+This completes the tx request.